Nature Art in the French Court Tradition

 O.M.
 Braida (Olivia Marie Braida) is a nature painter whose art style is based on the techniques of the Renaissance, the Dutch Golden Period, and the style of the 17th to 19th Century French Court Botanical Art Masters.

 OM Art Designs is so named to represent the creative force behind human expression, which invokes the presence of the divine and is the inspiration for the botanical artistry of Olivia Marie Braida-Chiusano.
-OM Art Designs and The Academy of Botanical Art founded and directed by Olivia Marie braida-Chiusano.
+OM Art Designs and both The Academy of Botanical Art and The Academy of Nature Art are founded and directed by Olivia Marie braida-Chiusano.

 OM Art Designs and both The Academy of Botanical Art℠ and The Academy of Nature Art℠ are divisions of Sant Mat Management LLC.

 “My painting techniques include the Four Canonical Painting Modes of the Renaissance, the Dutch Golden Period of laying glazes, and the watercolor techniques inspired by Gerard van Spaëndonck during the French Court Velins du Roi period.
 All of the detail is created with the paint brush.
 All images are hand-drawn from actual subjects.
 Images are not taken from and are not traced from photographs.
 I believe that botanical art represents the ascent of man and custom, of knowledge and thirst for knowledge.
 Its evolution parallels the human spirit and its quest for self-knowledge.
 In nature, plants by their proximity to various cultures have acquired their own meanings.
 As I strive for realism to achieve actualization, each one of my works takes on both appearance and message.
 The inspiration for the quest is by grace, the outcome a gift, and the process is gratitude.
 The finished work reverberates with a multitude of strokes — each in memory of my beloved.
 I hope you will enjoy my conversations with God.”

 Ms. Braida (pen name: O.M.
 Braida) is an award-winning certified botanical artist whose “precise botanicals,” the New York Times praised as “realism amplified” and whose work Suzanne White, curator of the South Florida Museum, declares as “classical design immersed in shadows and light…compositions of the highest professional level pay homage to the great masters.”